amcharts/export/README.md

 ## Fallback for IE9

-Unfortunately our lovely Internet Explorer 9 does not allow us to offer downloads which has been locally generated.
-For those cases the plugin will place an overlay on top of the chart to place an `img` or `textarea` to let the user manually save the generated output with some instructions above.
+Unfortunately, Internet Explorer 9 has restrictions in place that prevent the download of locally-generated files.
+In this case the plugin will place the generated image along download instructions directly over the chart area.

 To avoid having a bigger payload by including senseless polyfills to your site, you may need to add following metatag in your `<head>` of your HTML document.

 ```
 <meta http-equiv="X-UA-Compatible" content="IE=edge" />
 ```

-This feature will kick in by default if you want to disable it simply pass `false` to the `fallback` parameter.
+This feature will kick in by default.
+If you want to disable it simply pass `false` to the `fallback` parameter.

 ```
 "export": {